gcalica/IntelliG/README.md

     * AceJump is a required plugin dependency to use EasyMotion.
 It has label jumping and different modes to initiate the jumping with.
     * EasyMotion is basically a vim actions supertset of AceJump.
 It uses AceJump's label jumping and introduces vim-based modes to initiate the jumping with.
   * If you just want a slightly better f/F, then use Sneak.
   * If you want labels to jump to, use AceJump.
-It also makes sense to use this alongside Sneak.
+    * You could use this alongside sneak.
   * If you want a fully featured cursor navigation and want to take advantage of its vim modes, use EasyMotion.
     * But if you dont need 99% of the features of EasyMotion, then this is not necessary and you can just use AceJump (plus Sneak if you want too).
 * If you want to emulate using h/j/k/l when navigating through IntelliJ's menus and popups, you can change the keybindings: